cogini/elixir-deploy-template/README.md

 mix compile
 ```

-At this point you should be able to run the app locally with:
+You should be able to run the app locally with:

 ```shell
 iex -S mix phx.server